apprentable/negocios-rentable/docs/topics/jvm/java-to-kotlin-interop.md

 ## Handling signature clashes with @JvmName

-Sometimes we have a named function in Kotlin, for which we need a different JVM name in the bytecode.
+Sometimes we have a named function in Kotlin, for which we need a different JVM name in the byte code.
 The most prominent example happens due to *type erasure*:

 ```kotlin